Introduction to Cap Table

 - A majority of Series B and C together.

-You would be able to make decisions easily and faster if your cap table has the columns that display the percentage of Series B and C shares held by each holder together, and the percentage of Series A held by each holder.
-With this, you would be able to determine who to collect the approvals from, for the new financing.
-In short, you shouldn’t have to do the calculations from the beginning each time you open the cap table.
+You would be able to make decisions easily and faster if your cap table has the columns that display the percentage of Series B and C shares held by each holder together, and the percentage of Series A. With this, you would be able to determine who to collect the approvals from for the new financing.

 Use Microsoft Excel

 During your business life cycle, there would be many times where you would need to share your cap table with many people.
-Hence, it should be in the format where it is easily manipulated and accessed by anyone.
-Moreover, Excel has many range in formulas and everyone uses Microsoft Excel.
-After your company gets bigger, think about migrating your cap table from excel to software that manages cap tables online, and all in real time.
+Hence, it should be in the format where it is easily changeable and accesssible by anyone.
+Moreover, Excel has many formulas and everyone uses Microsoft Excel.
+After your company gets bigger, think about migrating your cap table from excel to software that manages cap tables online and in real time.

 Use Consistent Names